 Federal Reserve May Be Unable to Taper

-The Fed dropped interest rates all the way back to zero in March of 2020.
+The Fed dropped interest rates back to zero in March 2020.
 The stimulus helped fuel higher and higher stock prices, despite some of the worst economic fundamentals since the Great Depression.

 Now officials are having trouble keeping a lid on inflation data.
 Food, energy, healthcare, and housing all cost a lot more and they haven’t been able to hide that fact behind manipulated CPI data.

 Inflation expectations have risen to the point that Fed officials are whispering about ‘tapering” stimulus.
 The trouble is financial markets are more addicted to zero interest rates and massive bond purchase programs than ever before.

 Given these facts, no one should expect the next effort to taper to be any more successful than the last.
 Look for equity markets to flounder as soon as the talk about withdrawing stimulus gets at all serious.

 If the Fed hikes rates and/or reduces debt monetization, we can expect the financial markets to promptly correct, after which Jerome Powell and the FOMC will almost certainly beat a hasty retreat.